iot-for-all/iotc-industrial-adt/README.md

 ## Configuration Tool

-The mapping configuration tool is an Electron application for Windows, Mac OS and Linux.
-We do not provide binary releases, all the steps to get it running are detailed [here](./setup/README.md).
+The mapping configuration tool is an Electron application available for Windows, Mac OS and Linux.
+We do not provide binary releases, all the steps to get it running are detailed [here](./mapper-tool/README.md).